systemli/ep_stats_extended/README.md

 # ep_stats_extended

-Plugin for Etherpad which expose a new stats endpoint `/stats_extended`
+Plugin for Etherpad which overrides the stats endpoint `/stats`

+## Metrics

+* totalPads (Gauge, Number of stored pads)